semuconsulting/PyGPSClient/README.md

 Contributions welcome - please refer to [CONTRIBUTING.MD](https://github.com/semuconsulting/PyGPSClient/blob/master/CONTRIBUTING.md).

 For [Bug reports](https://github.com/semuconsulting/PyGPSClient/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), please use the template provided.
 For feature requests and general queries and advice, post a message to one of the [PyGPSClient Discussions](https://github.com/semuconsulting/PyGPSClient/discussions) channels in the first instance.

-This is an independent project and we have no affiliation whatsoever with u-blox.

 ---
 ## <a name="installation">Installation</a>